Viktor-V/Viktor-V/README.md

-# Hi there :clap:, I am Viktor Vipolzov
+# Hi there :wave:, I am Viktor Vipolzov
 ### PHP developer from Latvia

 #### Where to find me